Cosmologically Consistent Analysis of Gravitational Waves from hidden sectors: Simulation of gravitational wave power spectrum

 \subsection{$\Delta N_{eff}$ vs $\xi(T)$.}

-{According to the Eq.(\ref{rhorad}), the hidden sector nucleation happens at $T_{h,n}$ which lies in the range $18-55$ GeV according to Table.(\ref{tab:benchmarkresults}), while the BBN temperature is $O(1)$ MeV.
+According to the Eq.(\ref{rhorad}), the hidden sector nucleation happens at $T_{h,n}$ which lies in the range $18-55$ GeV according to Table.(\ref{tab:benchmarkresults}), while the BBN temperature is $O(1)$ MeV.
 This means we need to extrapolate the $N_{eff}$ between the two temperatures in a precise way so as to take account of the $\Delta N_{eff}$ constraint at BBN time which we take to be $\Delta N_{eff}< 0.25$.
 In some previous works separate entropy conservation in the visible and hidden sectors is used to extrapolate $N_{eff}$ from high temperatures to low temperatures.
-Such a procedure is shown to be flawed as it can yield highly inaccurate estimates on $\Delta N_{eff}$.
-Thus a more accurate analysis is needed as discussed in section \ref{sec:2}.
-An analysis relevant to the current case is given in Fig.(\ref{fig:xi0}).
-Here show the evolution of $\xi(T)$ as a function of temperature in the left panel and the on-set of the decoupling of the hidden sector from the visible sector in right panel.
-The analysis here is used to predict $\Delta N_{eff}$ at the BBN time for each model and then use the predicted value to eliminate the candidate models which do not satisfy the BBN constraint.
+Such a procedure is shown to be flawed as it can yield highly inaccurate estimates on $\Delta N_{eff}$. {Thus a more accurate analysis is needed as discussed in section \ref{sec:2} and Appendix E. An analysis relevant to the current case is given in Fig.(\ref{fig:xi0}).
+Here we first show that the two sectors decouple at $10^{-2}$GeV and the dark photon also decays out at $10^{-2}$GeV.
+The left first panel exhibits the decoupling more clearly where $n_i\sum_i \left<\sigma v\right>$ for all three hidden sector particles falls below $H(T)$ at $T\sim 10^{-2}$GeV, which means the complete decoupling of the hidden and visible sectors (see Appendix E), and the density of dark relics freezes-out as exhibited in the left second panel.
+The left third panel exhibits $\xi(T)$ vs $T$ which is used to constraint $\Delta N_{eff}$ at the BBN time as shown in the right panel. } The right panel shows that $\Delta N_{\rm eff}$ drops below the BBN constraint when decoupling happens.

-The left panel of Fig.(\ref{fig:xi0}) shows a plot of $\xi(T)$ v.s. $T$ for model (e) in Table.(\ref{tab:benchmarks}) and appears to indicate loss of thermal contact between visible and hidden sectors at $T\sim 10^{-1}$ GeV.
-The middle panel shows the decoupling more clearly where $n_i\sum_i \left<\sigma v\right>$ for all three hidden sector particles falls below $H(T)$ at $T\sim 10^{-1}$GeV, which means the complete decoupling of the hidden sector and visible sectors.
-The right panel shows that $\Delta N_{\rm eff}$ drops below the constraint when decoupling happens.